jcarver989/phantom-jasmine/readme.md

     phantomjs lib/run_jasmine_test.coffee examples/TestRunner.html

+On some running OS X you might have to pass in the full url, ex:

+    phantomjs lib/run_jasmine_test.coffee file://localhost/Users/bob/phantom-jasmine/examples/TestRunner.html

 If everything works you should see output like this in your terminal:

     Util : should fail for the example